mundschenk-at/wp-typography/readme.txt

 * Changed behavior of caching setting: it needs to be explicitely enabled.
 Having it on by default caused too many problems on shared hosting environments.
 * Started adding filters for programmatic adjustments to the typographic enhancements.
 * Made main plugin class a singleton to ensure easier access for theme developers.
+* Added the wp-Typography filter to additional WordPress hooks and completely disabled wptexturize (if Smart Character Replacement is enabled).

 = 3.1.3 - January 13, 2016 =
 * Pre­vent in­cor­rect re­place­ment of straight quotes with primes (e.g. `"number 6"` is not re­placed with `“num­ber 6″` but with `“num­ber 6”`).